 - Remove the shells from the oven and transfer immediately to a cooling rack.

 - In the bowl of your stand-mixer with the whisk attachment, beat 1 cup heavy cream with milk powder and cream of tartar.
-Beat until stick peaks form.
+Beat until stiff peaks form.
 Transfer to a separate bowl.

 - Now in the same bowl of your stand-mixer, whisk together remaining 1 cup heavy cream, ricotta cheese, powdered sugar, vanilla, and amaretto.
 Beat until the mixture has thickened.